ENT510/LGF_CORE/README.md

-# LegacyFramework 🚀
+# LGF CORE 🚀

-LegacyFramework is a reliable companion for developers on FiveM, offering simple yet powerful tools for creating unique gaming experiences.
+LGF CORE is a reliable companion for developers on FiveM, offering simple yet powerful tools for creating unique gaming experiences.
 With a humble and intuitive approach, this framework makes it easy to work with external dependencies and provides clear documentation to simplify learning and usage.

 ## Features 🛠️